yosrahelal/paladin/domains/noto/README.md

 ## Public ABI

-The public ABI of Noto is implemented in Solidity, and can be accessed by calling `ptx_sendTransaction` with `"type": "public"`.
+The public ABI of Noto is implemented in Solidity by [Noto.sol](../../solidity/contracts/domains/noto/Noto.sol), and can be accessed by calling `ptx_sendTransaction` with `"type": "public"`.
 However, it is not often required to invoke the public ABI directly.

 ### mint

+Mint new UTXO states.
+Generally should not be called directly.

+May only be invoked by the notary address.

 ```json
 {